-To comply with the PRC regulations noted above, we operate our website and value-added telecommunications services through our consolidated affiliated entity, which is currently owned by Mr. Eric Ya Shen, Mr. Arthur Xiaobo Hong, Mr. Bin Wu and Mr. Xing Peng.
+To comply with the PRC regulations noted above, we operate our website including vip.com and lefeng.com and provide value-added telecommunications services through our consolidated affiliated entity, which is currently owned by Mr. Eric Ya Shen, Mr. Arthur Xiaobo Hong, Mr. Bin Wu and Mr. Xing Peng.
 Our consolidated affiliated entity holds an ICP license and all other licenses necessary to conduct online sales in China.
 It also has been registered and holds all significant domain names and has been registered as the owner or is applying to be the owner of all trademarks used in our value-added telecommunications businesses.
 To conduct our business in China, our wholly owned subsidiary, Vipshop China, has entered into a series of contractual arrangements with our consolidated affiliated entity, Vipshop Information, and its shareholders.
 For a detailed discussion of our contractual arrangements, please refer to "Item 4.C.
-Information on the Company -Organizational Structure."
+Information on the Company-Organizational Structure."